OpenGenus/cosmos/guides/coding_style/c++/README.md

 ```

 ## Braces
-When using braces, put them on their own lines. `for`s, `if`s and loops that have one line statements, omit the braces (unless 1. between `do` and `while` on do-while statements, 2. dangling else).
+When using braces, put them on their own lines.
+When loops or `if` statements have only one statement, omit the braces (unless between `do` and `while` on do-while statements or to disambiguate a dangling else).

 ```C++
 int main()